Updated: January 14, 2012

 - Player Eligibility

-- Definition: Eligibility is determined by residence.
-A player must be a legal resident of Massachusetts on the date of the championship.Further, the age of a player cannot exceed 19 years on or before the State Championships (e.g. a player cannot be 20 years old or older).
-See Examples in Part IX of this document for illustrations of eligibility.
+- Definition: Eligibility is determined by residence, age, and rating.
+A player must be a legal resident of Massachusetts or attenting school in Massachusetts on the date of the State Championship.
+The age of a player cannot exceed 19 years on or before the State Championships (e.g. a player cannot be 20 years old or older).
+The rating of the player must exceed the minimum set for the respective section of Qualification Events or Gus Gosselin Grade Championship if applicable.
+Some players will directly qualify for State Championship based on their rating.
+See additional information on that below and examples in Part IX of this document for illustrations of eligibility.

 - Tournament Format